-"Developing healthy habits at an early age is crucial as children grow and develop," says Ashley Kim, a registered dietitian with the Get up & Go program at Children’s Health℠.
+"Developing healthy habits at an early age is crucial as children grow and develop," says Bethany Cartwright, M.D., a pediatric endocrinologist at Children's Health℠.
 "Children with a BMI over the 85th percentile have a greater likelihood to have obesity as an adult, placing them at risk for future health complications."

 What does BMI mean?

-It is hard to tell whether a child is overweight or obese just by looking at them.
-Body mass index, or BMI, is a ratio of height and weight that is a reliable way to estimate body fat in most children and teens.
+It is hard to tell whether a child has overweight or obesity just by looking at them.
+Body mass index, or BMI, is a ratio of height and weight that is the easiest way to estimate excess weight in most children and teens.

 Since the normal body fat of a child changes as he or she ages, your child's status is found using categories that are age- and sex-specific.
 See the BMI calculator for children and teens.